 Host a Screening

 If you are interested in hosting a screening of Blue Roses at your community, organization or church, please with the following information: Name, Contact Information (email address and phone number), Name of Organization and a Brief Description of Intended Screening (possible Dates, location etc.).

-Blue Roses, a 55-minute documentary film, is available for screenings in various digital formats as well as promotional support materials.
+Blue Roses, a 55-minute documentary film, is available for screenings in various digital formats along with promotional support materials.

 Blue Roses is an inspiring documentary about Bob Jamison, Joanna Binch and Kathy Morgan provide care to people in Ottawa's inner-city rooming house community who face issues of poverty, addiction and mental illness that often lead to premature death.
 In the process of providing this care, they challenge our conventional definition of palliative (end of life) care, which is typically provided in hospitals and hospices to people with terminal illness during their last year of life.

 Death and dying are daily realities in Bob’s Somerset West neighbourhood that is densely populated with rooming houses that provide basic shelter to people living in poverty and often battling addiction and mental illness.
 Rooming house residents are often invisible to care providers and fall through the crack between stable housing and homeless shelters where palliative care can be provided.